imaun/leonardoai/README.md

-# Leonardo AI API client for .NET
+# LeonardoAI API client for .NET